 The program was modified in 2007 to be consistent with the Department of Education’s Healthy Food and Drink (HFD) policy and has since been known as StarCAP2.

 Aim of StarCAP2

-To increase the availability, promotion and SALES of foods and drinks categorised ‘GREEN’ under the Government Healthy Food and Drink Policy which is consistent with the Australian Dietary Guidelines for Children and Adolescents and the Australian Guide to Healthy Eating, in schools in Western Australia.
+To increase the availability, promotion and SALES of foods and drinks categorised ‘GREEN’ under the HFD policy which is consistent with the Australian Dietary Guidelines.

 All Western Australian primary and secondary schools of all education systems are invited to participate in StarCAP2.
 There is no cost to participate, however the school must be a financial member of WASCA.

 - Schools must be fully compliant with the HFD policy requirements

 - Representatives from the school, such as canteen staff, volunteers and representatives of the parent body, must attend a StaCAP2 training session prior to commencing the program.

 Accredited school canteens are required to meet defined criteria in four key areas.

 - Canteen policy (each school must have a written healthy food and drink policy)

 - School community involvement (canteen is to implement a range of marketing and promotion strategies that link the canteen and school curriculum as part of a health promoting schools approach)